solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 spl-token mint niceG6oxHmPcXVdNaUoECzWXn8Jz8fA5Q99QauJ4Gun 100
 ```

-Now you can also send the token to your friends like so for example:
+Now you can also send the token to your friends, for example:

 ```bash
 spl-token transfer niceG6oxHmPcXVdNaUoECzWXn8Jz8fA5Q99QauJ4Gun 10 \